-Anyone from young children, adults, and the elderly can get a spinal infection.
+Anyone can get a spinal infection.
 Individuals can have an infection:

 These types of infections can happen anywhere along the spine, from the atlas at the base of the neck to the coccyx all the way to the lowest part of the back.
 Individuals should expect unpredictability if dealing with a spinal infection.
 During testing, lab results could be misleading or inaccurate.
 What can happen is white blood cell counts are normal, X-rays might not show any abnormalities, and sensitive diagnostic tests like a CT or MRI scan might not show positivity of infection for a week or more.
 What to know about spinal infections.